All About Community Health Workers

 What Kind of Community Health Worker Job Opportunities Are There?

-There were about 57,500 jobs for Community Health Worker in 2016 (in the United States).
+In the United States, there were 57,500 jobs for Community Health Worker in 2016.
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Community Health Worker by 2026.
-Due to new job openings and attrition, there will be an average of 8,500 job openings in this field each year.
+There will be an estimated 8,500 positions for Community Health Worker per year.

 The states with the most job growth for Community Health Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.